bytebase/bytebase.com-old/content/blog/database-change-management-with-snowflake.md

 In Bytebase, a **Database** is the one created by `CREATE DATABASE xxx`.
 A database always belongs to a single **Project**. **Issue** represents a specific collaboration activity between Developer and DBA such as creating a database, altering a schema.
 It's similar to the issue concept in other issue management tools.

-1. After the project is created.
-Follow the onboarding guide if it’s your first time using Bytebase.
-If not, click **New DB** on the top bar.
+1. After the project is created, go to the project and click **New DB**.
 ![bb-new-db](/static/blog/database-change-management-with-snowflake/bb-new-db.webp)

-2. Fill the form with Name - `DB_DEMO_BB` (BB is short for Bytebase), Environment - `Test`, and Instance - `Snowflake instance`.
+1. Fill the form with Name - `DB_DEMO_BB` (BB is short for Bytebase), Environment - `Test`, and Instance - `Snowflake instance`.
 Click **Create**.
 ![bb-create-db](/static/blog/database-change-management-with-snowflake/bb-create-db.webp)

-3. Bytebase will create an issue “CREATE DATABASE ….” automatically.
+1. Bytebase will create an issue “CREATE DATABASE ….” automatically.
 Because it’s for the `Test` environment, the issue will run without waiting for your approval by default.
 Click **Resolve**, and the issue is Done.
 The database is created.
 ![bb-go-home](/static/blog/database-change-management-with-snowflake/bb-go-home.webp)

-4. Go back to the home page by clicking **Home** on the left sidebar.
+1. Go back to the home page by clicking **Home** on the left sidebar.
 If it’s the first time you use Bytebase, it’ll show a celebration.
 On the home page, you can see the project, the database, and the issue you just resolved.
 ![bb-created-database](/static/blog/database-change-management-with-snowflake/bb-created-database.webp)

 ## Step 5 - Create a table in Snowflake via Bytebase